-Many of you might be frustrated at the thought of replacing your perfectly functional heating and cooling system due to this ban, fortunately, the ban that’s currently in place does not require that you replace your system.
-However, as of January 1, 2020, all remaining production and import of R-22 will be completely stopped, and those who still have a system using this freon will be forced to rely on recycled refrigerant that distributers have stockpiled…and it won’t last long.
+Many of you might be frustrated at the thought of replacing your perfectly functional heating and cooling system due to this ban.
+Fortunately, the ban that’s currently in place does not require that you replace your system.
+However, as of January 1, 2020, all remaining production and import of R-22 will be completely stopped, and those who still have a system using this freon will be forced to rely on recycled refrigerant that distributors have stockpiled…and it won’t last long.

 Should You Replace Your HVAC System?

 Since the EPA has prohibited the manufacture of new systems using R-22, any new system you purchase will be up to code.
 There are several benefits to replacing your current system.
 Firstly, you’ll be protecting the ozone layer, effectively assisting the U.S. in its goal to protect the environment.
 On a more economic note, you’ll be saving money on repairs, and most newer systems are higher efficiency, meaning you’ll save on your monthly bill as well.

 Whether you decide to continue with maintenance and repair when necessary or completely replace your system, being in the know can help to save you from unexpected breakdowns and costly service while making you just a little more aware of ways that we can all pitch in to make the world a better place!